 Also, the court may review arrangements made in a decree of judicial separation in any application for a decree of divorce, a divorce is generally final.

-Family law in Ireland has been journey, as indeed are most marriages and separations.
-At Carmody Moran we understand that in seeking family law legal advice for a separation or divorce from an expert family lawyer, this is a difficult time of transition in your life and we aim to make the process and straightforward and clear as possible while advocating for your best interests and those of your family, to secure you access to justice in the least stressful and most efficient means possible.
+Family law has been a journey, as indeed are most marriages and separation agreements in Ireland.
+At Carmody Moran, we understand that in seeking family law legal advice for a separation or divorce from an expert family lawyer, this is a difficult time of transition in your life and we aim to make the process and straightforward and clear as possible while advocating for your best interests and those of your family, to secure your access to justice in the least stressful and most efficient means possible.

 Carmody Moran Solicitors understand that family law is different, and ethical considerations underpin all of our family law practice.
 We will be upfront with you when there are difficult decisions to make as to what is realistic and achievable for you given our considerable experience adjudicating before the family law courts.

-The Family Law Act, 1995 dealt with Judicial Separation and subsequently a 1996 Act dealt with Divorce.
-Since 1997 there has been significant change in Ireland socially and legally and Ireland went through dramatic liberal changes from the years past.
+The Family Law Act, 1995 dealt with Judicial Separation, and subsequently, a 1996 Act dealt with Divorce.
+Since 1997 there has been a significant change in Ireland socially and legally and Ireland went through dramatic liberal changes from the years past.
 The Civil Partnership and Certain Rights and Obligations of Cohabitants Act in 2010 was a milestone allowing gay and lesbian couples to register their civil partnerships.
-The successful Marriage Equality Referendum in 2015 allowing gay and lesbian couples to marry was also a significant milestone, and most recently the time frame for Divorce has been reduced by introduction the Family Law Act 2019.
+The successful Marriage Equality Referendum in 2015 allowing gay and lesbian couples to marry was also a significant milestone, and most recently the time frame for Divorce has been reduced by the introduction of the Family Law Act 2019.